jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> Now you will be receiving the message that uploading is completed and after that click the "Serial Monitor" on the top right conor
+-> You will receive the message that uploading is completed.
+Click the "Serial Monitor" on the top right corner.